There are two options, even if you are unable to prepare your own meals:

 - Be age 60 or older, and

-- The gross income of the household you live with must be less than 165 % of the federal poverty level (FPL).
+- The gross income of the other people you live with must be less than 165% of the federal poverty level (FPL).

 Example 2: Bertha is a 75-year-old disabled woman.
 She receives $1,000 per month in Social Security benefits.
 Bertha lives with her 40-year-old daughter Mary, and Mary’s two teenage children.
 Mary’s gross income is $1,200 per month.
 Mary purchases and prepares the meals for the entire household, including her mom Bertha.
 Since Bertha is both disabled and over age 59 years of age, Bertha can qualify for a separate SNAP benefit.
 That’s because her daughter Mary’s gross income is below 165% of the federal poverty level for a family of three.
 Mary also has the option to apply for SNAP as a separate SNAP household with her children.
 The two separate households will receive more in SNAP benefits than if they were in one SNAP household of four persons.

 Note: Households that are caring for frail elders or persons with disabilities and receive adult foster care payments can exclude (“opt out”) the foster adult.
 This excludes the foster care payments as income and can increase the SNAP benefits.
-106 C.M.R. § 361.240 (F).
-See What if I am caring for a foster child?.
+106 C.M.R.§361.240 (F).
+See question 44.